FAQ for Students & Parents

 Will I receive course credit for my time abroad?

 Yes, students attending for-credit programs through LeadAbroad will receive a transcript from our academic partner Oglethorpe University.
-This school of record relationship ensures the academic courses are high quality and meet the standards of the regional accrediting organization, SACS.
-SACS is recognized by the US Department of Education and the Council for Higher Education Accreditation.
+This school of record relationship ensures the academic courses are high quality and meet the standards of the regional accrediting organization, The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 When will I receive my grades?